-The TradingView and trading tools are accessible in both the Classic and Advanced versions of our UI.
-These two views offer different, editable UI layouts and are switchable at any time.
+The TradingView and trading tools are accessible in the Classic, Advanced, and Full-Screen versions on the Binance trading interface.
+They offer different, editable layouts and you can easily switch between them at any time.

-1. Log in to your Binance account and hover over the [Trade] button before clicking either [Advanced] or [Classic].
+1. Log in to your Binance account and hover over [Trade].
+Click [Spot].

 You will note that moving averages are already displayed on the chart.
-You can access their settings by clicking the [Settings] icon in the red square shown below.
+You can change their settings by clicking the [Settings] icon.
 Each moving average is adjusted according to the specified time frame.
-For example, MA(7) is the moving average over seven candles of your time interval (e..g, 7 hours if you are using a 1H chart or 7 days if it’s a 1D chart).
+For example, MA 7 is the moving average over seven candles of your time interval (e.g., 7 hours if you are using a 1H chart or 7 days if it’s a 1D chart).

 [Depth] provides a visual representation of unfilled buy/sell orders on the order book.